anupj/anupj.github.com/_posts/2014-06-25-return-statement-in-finally.markdown

 on Java, I decided to test this in Java and _voila_ I could replicate this in Java as well.

 Before you return to your daily routine, here is some food for thought.
-If I modify the code slightly by commenting out the return in the `Finally` block then the outcome is as expected - `The return string is: I am set in the Finally block.`.
+If I modify the code slightly by commenting out the return in the `Finally` block then the outcome is as expected - `The return string is: I am set in the Catch block.`.
 Go figure!